Azure/peerd/README.md

 kubectl --context=$CLUSTER_CONTEXT -n peerd-ns logs -l app=peerd -f
 ```

-Further details on building can be found in [build.md].

 ## Features

-* **Peer to Peer File Sharing**: Peerd llows a node to act as a mirror for files obtained from any HTTP upstream source
+* **Peer to Peer File Sharing**: Peerd allows a node to act as a mirror for files obtained from any HTTP upstream source
   (such as an [Azure Blob] using a [SAS URL]), and can discover and serve a specified byte range of the file to/from
   other nodes in the cluster.
 Peerd will first attempt to discover and serve this range from its peers.
 If not found, it
   will  fallback to download the range from the upstream URL.
 Peerd caches downloaded ranges as well as optionally, can